dpmagill/iphys-toolbox/README.md

 * An argument that enables controlling for variation in luminance across frames (see Madan et al., 2018).

 * Providing verification of ROI placement and skin-segmentation by providing an annotated output video.
 Arguments are available to make adjustments to ROI placement and skin-segmentation based upon inspection of the output video.
-For a description of how the annotations on the output video can inform modifications to the arguments, see the description in function WriteFaceVideo.

 ## Input